xojo/Paw-XojoClassicGenerator/README.md

 ## Installation

+1. Download the repository as a zip file
+2. Unzip
-Download the repository as a zip file, unzip and place the [Paw-XojoClassicGenerator-master](https://github.com/xojo/Paw-XojoClassicGenerator) folder in your Paw extensions folder.
+3. Place the [Paw-XojoClassicGenerator-master](https://github.com/xojo/Paw-XojoClassicGenerator) folder in your Paw extensions folder
+4. Rename folder as com.xojo.PawExtensions.HTTPCodeGenerator

 ## License